scarlett-k-nhs/feature_selection_classification/README.md

 # Diabetes & Prediabetes Feature Selection with XGBoost (Feature Selection Workshop)

 ## Overview
 This repository contains code and analyses for building an XGBoost model to classify individuals with diabetes based on healthcare and lifestyle survey data.
-The primary focus is on **feature selection** using a variety of methods to reduce the number of features while **maximising recall** for correctly identifying at-risk individuals.
+The primary focus is on **feature selection** using a variety of methods to reduce the number of features while **maximising f1**.

 ## Folder structure